 4. Rim-to-Rim Trail – Grand Canyon National Park (23 miles)

 But be aware, the challenges of this hike are almost as big as the canyon it crosses.
-In addition to the 24 mile distance and 6,000 foot drop in elevation, you will need to navigate some tricky terrain.
-You need to be in good physical condition to tackle this hike, and experience in both hiking and navigating are helpful as well.
+In addition to the 24-mile distance and 6,000-foot drop in elevation, you will need to navigate some tricky terrain.
+You need to be in good physical condition to tackle this hike, and experience in both hiking and navigating is helpful as well.

 Above all else, you need to be thoroughly prepared.
 Make sure you bring adequate amounts of water and the right equipment, as being stuck in the canyon unprepared can have disastrous consequences.

 For those who tackle this challenge, the pay off is priceless.
 There are few things in nature more impressive than the Grand Canyon, and this trail exposes you to that beauty and grandeur seemingly at every turn.

 3. Panorama Point – Mount Rainier National Park (4.8 miles)

 If you have to pick a single hike in Mount Rainier National Park, without a doubt, the hike up to Panorama Point is the one we would recommend.
 To get to Panorama Point, you will need to follow the Skyline Trail.
 Along the trail, you will hike through everything from meadows with incredibly beautiful wildflowers, to snowfields, to the rock-strewn rubble of glaciers.